LilasCorner/jlootbox/docs/ReadMe.md

 After selecting the parameter values for a specific run, click the blue power button at the top of the s If you would like to slow down the model, on the bottom left panel labled "Run Options" increase the "Scheduled Tick Delay".

-- # Players: the number of player agents interacting in the model
+- Num Players: the number of player agents interacting in the model
 - Buy Threshold Max/Min:
 - Decision Strategy: The buying strategy each agent utilizes to decide if they want to make a purchase
 	- ALWAYS_BUY: Players purchase a box every round, regardless of price/buyThreshold